Last Updated on: September 21, 2023

 What will you do next?
 How will your life change if you achieve your goals early?
 Will you suddenly question the purpose of your rush?

-Suppose you are young and just starting with your journey as an employee, an entrepreneur, an athlete, or a social media influencer.
-In that case, you need to ask yourself what you will do after reaching your goal.
+Suppose you are young and just starting your journey as an employee, an entrepreneur, an athlete, or a social media influencer.
+In that case, you must ask yourself what you will do after reaching your goal.